 Humphreys was looking for something pure.
 He had been influenced heavily by the syntactical tricks of Faulkner in The Sound of the Fury (as well as Woolf’s shifting perspectives in The Waves), which A Toy Epic resembles closely in the details of its most technically daring passages.
 But he had also been influenced by M.M.
 Bahktin’s 1937 essay ‘Forms of Time and the Chronotope in the Novel’.
 Bahktin, borrowing from Einstein, adopts the chronotope as a term to describe a particular type of literature:

 In the literary artistic chronotope, spatial and temporal indicators are fused into one carefully thought-out, concrete whole.
 Time, as it were, thickens, takes on flesh, becomes artistically visible; likewise, space becomes charged and responsive to the movements of time, plot and history.
-This intersection of axes and fusion of indicators characterizes the artistic chronotope.
+This intersection of axes and fusion of indicators characterises the artistic chronotope.

 That Humphreys pondered this idea, this mode of narrative transport, and then took thirteen years to perfect the one hundred and eighty pages of A Toy Epic until its publication, shows a brilliant literary mind chiselling away at some very exacting innovations.
 So is A Toy Epic even a novel?
 (Virginia Woolf, after all, called her The Waves a ‘playpoem’, not a novel).
 If a novel is about the scope of a world within the bindings of a book rather than a word count, it most certainly is.